AlessandroManilii/3D_HumanPoseEstimation_event-based_dataset/README.md

-# 3D Human Pose Estimation based on Convolutional Neural Network and Event-based cameras: a proof of concept on a DHP19 dataset
+# 3D Human Pose Estimation based on Multi-Input Multi-Output Convolutional Neural Network and Event Cameras: a proof of concept on the DHP19 dataset

 Human pose estimation is one of the main topics in Computer vision and Deep Learning fields.
 This repository describes the process of estimating human’s limbs positions using data from event cameras.